dimetsukokonoi/CubeSAT/README.md

 1. Connect the hardware as per the wiring diagram in `/hardware/wiring_diagram.png`.
 2. Flash the firmware located in `/firmware/main.ino` using the Arduino IDE or compatible tools.
 3. Power the CubeSat and monitor data output via serial or onboard logging.
-4. Analyze flight data using the sample CSV files and graphs provided.
+4. Analyze flight data using the sample CSV files and graphs provided by the sensors.

 ---

 ## Project Status

-The CanSat prototype has completed multiple flight tests with stable sensor readings and reliable telemetry transmission.
+The CubeSat prototype has completed multiple flight tests with stable sensor readings and reliable telemetry transmission.
 Ongoing work includes optimizing power consumption and improving GPS fix accuracy under varying flight conditions.
+Gradually improving the repository—more updates coming soon!
 ---

 ## Contributors